We're proud PCA members so you can be sure all work carried out is the of the highest quality

 Performing checks and carrying out regular maintenance to your property can stop rising damp becoming an issue.
 We recommend these regular checks:

-Our rising damp treatments are covered by a 30-year guarantee which can be passed on to future owners of the property.
+Treating rising damp can be a tricky task to take on independently.
+This is why we provide specialist rising damp solutions that are covered by a 30-year guarantee which can be passed on to future owners of the property.

 Rising Damp Survey - Through experience and knowledge of damp, a Rentokil surveyor will carry out the most appropriate rising damp treatment for your property, which will include the installation of a damp proof course (DPC).